sadewale72/alx-interview/0x06-starwars_api/README.md

 AlgorithmPythonAPI

--   By Alexa Orrico, Software Engineer at Holberton School
+-   By Adewale Aderoju, Software Engineer at Holberton School
 -   Weight: 1